-Snow College is using Aleks placement test to assist students in Academic Advisement.
-Students scoring below 31 on the Aleks exam will be placed in the developmental math courses.
+Snow College uses the ALEKS placement test to assist students in Academic Advisement.
+Students scoring below 25 on the ALEKS exam will be placed in a developmental math course.

-(Aleks will be available to all students but will be particularly applied to students without ACT or SAT scores.
-Non-traditional students over the age of 22 are not required to have ACT or SAT scores for admittance purposes, therefore, Aleks will be the primary assessment tool.)
+(ALEKS is available to all students but will be particularly applied to students without ACT or SAT scores.
+Non-traditional students over the age of 22 are not required to have ACT or SAT scores for admittance purposes, therefore, ALEKS will be the primary assessment tool.)